jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 Last time, we presented this state machine based approach to UI programming.
 We discussed some of the problems it solves by contrasting it with a more traditional bottom-up, ad hoc approach.
-In this article, we you through a complete example of how to apply this technique, using a simple login UI.
+In this article, we take you through a complete example of how to apply this technique using a simple login UI.
 We're going to use Clojurescript and, since this will be a React app, we'll use Re-frame.